 Skip to main content

-Creating Aggregate Verifier on the Web3Auth Dashboard
+Creating Aggregate Verifier on Web3Auth Dashboard

 Set up an Aggregate Verifier

-2. Click on Add Sub Verifiers to add a new sub-verifier.
+3. Click on Add Sub Verifiers to add a new sub-verifier.
 Add first sub-verifier on Web3Auth Dashboard

-3. Select any social login provider from the list to start with.
-Here we're selecting Google.
 Paste the Client ID from the Google App to the Client ID field and click on Add Sub Verifiers.
 Select Google from Login Providers list on Web3Auth Dashboard

-4. Next, create the second sub-verifier.
-Click on Add Sub Verifiers to add a new sub-verifier.
+5. Next, create the second sub-verifier by clicking on the Add Sub Verifiers button.

-6. Select the Authentication Type based on your application need on the dropdown.
+7. Select the Authentication Type based on your application need from the dropdown.
 We're selecting GitHub in this example.
-Create Aggregate Verifiier on Web3Auth Dashboard

-7. Select Email as the JWT Verifier ID and enter the Auth0 Client ID and Auth0 Domain from your Auth0 application.
+8. Next, select Email as the JWT Verifier ID and enter the Auth0 Client ID and Auth0 Domain from your Auth0 application.
 See how to create a new Auth0 application here.

 Create GitHub Sub Verifiier on Web3Auth Dashboard Domain and Client ID from Auth0 Dashboard